splunk/public-o11y-docs/admin/teams/manage-membership.rst

 #.
 In the :guilabel:`Choose team name` dialog box, edit the team name.

 #.
-When you're finished editing the name, click :guilabel:`Done`.
+When you're finished editing the name, click :guilabel:`Save`.

 The team now appears with the name you changed it to.